No Widgets found in the Sidebar

 For a more moderate hike with scenic lake views, the Skyline Trail is a fantastic option.
 This 4.5-mile loop trail follows the ridgeline overlooking Big Bear Lake, offering stunning vistas at every turn.
 The trail is relatively flat, making it suitable for hikers of all levels.
 As you traverse the Skyline Trail, you’ll pass by tranquil meadows, dense forests, and serene overlooks.

-Read Post hiking boot
+Read Post hiking trails in mn

 One of the highlights of this trail is the opportunity to spot wildlife, including deer, squirrels, and birds.
 The trail also connects to other paths, allowing you to extend your hike or explore different areas of the forest.